 There’s a better illustration inside, though the woman is still suspiciously modern-looking, it might be by the endpapers artist.
 Even in the mid 50s, $1.39 sounds like an attractive price for the book.

 Not a bad read, but I like other Kjelgaard books such as “The Black Fawn” much better.
-Still, worth a try if you can find it.
+Still, worth a try in the free Kindle edition.
 The subject matter seems well-researched.